nishad10/superchat/README.md

 (Both client and server are missing spellCheck cpp and h files need to add them!)

+To compile you need to only change the

+CPPFLAGS=-I/Users/shiba/Desktop/asio-1.12.2/include

+line from the makefile, change the CPPFLAGS="..." to the directory where asio is located for you and go till include in asio so you can see the asio.hpp file.

 # Client
 The client folder is for client side files.
 Go to the client folder and type make to compile all the files.